 - We send screening questions and information about Instructor Training, the Qualifications for Training Applicants and, if applicable, Starting a Center that help both the Applicant and us to assess whether being an instructor for Kidpower is the best path to pursue, since there are many other ways to get involved.
 We also ask applicants to buy the Kidpower Book and sign up for our free e-newsletter.

-- Once we have received the answers to the screening questions from the Applicant, and all seems well, we set up a time to have an interview in person or on Skype.
+- Once we have received the answers to the screening questions from the Applicant, and all seems well, the Applicant pays a nonrefundable 99 USD application fee, and we set up a time to have an interview in person or on Skype.

 - We conduct the Skype or in-person interview.
 This is a time to get to know each other and for both the Applicant and the Kidpower representative and to ask questions.

-- If both the Applicant and the Kidpower representative feel good about moving forward with the application process, we send the Applicant all the application documents she or he needs and ask the Applicant to complete, sign and return these documents along with references and a $50 non-refundable application fee to continue the process.
+- If both the Applicant and the Kidpower representative feel good about moving forward with the application process, we send the Applicant all the application documents she or he needs and ask the Applicant to complete, sign and return these documents along with references to continue the process.
 Unless they are in an area with an Established Center, the Applicant also signs a Center Agreement, which spell out requirements, boundaries, and expectations.

 - Once we have received all the application documents and agreements we schedule an additional meeting with either a trainer from the Central Office or the Applicant’s Local Center Director to answer questions and discuss plans for training and future involvement.

 - Before we can accept an applicant into our training program we also require a background check with fingerprints.
 Applicants will be checked to see if they are in the sex offender database.
-Each state is different in costs associated with the background checks but the cost should be less than $100.
-Applicants outside the U.S. complete a similar process according to their countries practice.
+Each state is different in costs associated with the background checks but the cost should be less than 100 USD.
+Applicants outside the U.S. complete a similar process according to what is possible in their countries.
 Applicants also need to have Medical and Accident Insurance for the period they are traveling to and from and staying in Santa Cruz for the CPT.

 People from all over the world have participated in our certified instructor training program.
 We are dedicated to maintaining extremely high quality standards and ethics and only certify as instructors people who demonstrate that they can uphold our values and meet our Instructor Certification Standards for the programs they teach under our auspices.